northwesternmutual/regent/README.md

 ### Importing Regent

-To write our rule, we'll want to import a couple things from regent.
+To write our rule, we'll want to import regent.

 ```javascript
 import regent from 'regent';